Filing of Chapter 11 petition

-Once a company has filed for chapter 11, they will begin to develop a business plan and negotiate a reorganization plan with its creditors.
-The company has the exclusive right by law to propose a Plan of Reorganization during the first 120 days of the chapter 11 process.
-If the company is proceeding in good faith, the exclusive period may be, and usually is, extended by the Court.
+Once a company has filed for Chapter 11, it will begin to develop a business plan and negotiate a reorganization plan with its creditors.
+The Company has the exclusive right by law to propose a Plan of Reorganization during the first 120 days of the Chapter 11 process.
+If the Company is proceeding in good faith, the exclusive period may be, and usually is, extended by the court.

 Presentation of Disclosure Statement to Bankruptcy Court